Your contributions at work

 One significant source of support comes from the Student Training in Anthropological Research Tools and Skills (STARTS) endowment fund.
 In January 2014, the department hosted an event to honor its founders, David Notkin and Cathy Tuttle.
 (You can read Cathy’s comments here.)
 To see the many ways in which STARTS has supported graduate student research, the department created a 45-page booklet that highlights 21 of the STARTS recipients with descriptions and photos of their research.

-The students and projects funded for the 2013-2014 academic year were:
+The students and projects funded for the 2015-2016 academic year are:

 In 1856, over 27 bands and tribes from across western Oregon were forcibly relocated from their homelands to the Grand Ronde Reservation in northwestern Oregon.
 This event, Oregon’s Trail of Tears, was the culmination of a decades-long effort by settlers and politicians to relocate Native communities far from Euro-American settlements and transfer western Oregon’s productive agricultural lands to non-Native parties.
 It was also among the first examples of then-new federal Indian policy that stipulated confining Native communities to small federally-administered reservations.
 Isolating Native communities on reservations not only extended the government’s control over what it viewed as a potentially dangerous population, it furthered the implementation of assimilationist policies aimed at replacing Native lifeways and beliefs with Christianity, agricultural economies, and Euro-American gendered divisions of labor.
 By all accounts, the government’s assimilationist goals went unrealized at Grand Ronde.
 Throughout the latter half of the nineteenth century and into the early twentieth century, the diverse peoples of the Grand Ronde Reservation not only maintained many pre-reservation practices, they also formed a new community identity.